 It really skeeves me out when Bella describes vampirification as some bizarre requirement for Edward, as a fix for her insecurity.
 When she’s strong and beautiful, she will “belong” next to him.
 Yikes.
 Anyway, while dressing for graduation, Bella has an epiphany about the visitor who stole her clothing (Alice was never able to see who did it) and about who is creating the army of newborn vampires: they’re the same creature.

 She suspects Victoria, but this is brushed aside in favor of a long scene at Alice’s fancy graduation party.
 Jacob shows up (at Bella’s invitation, and with two wolf brothers).
 He apologizes for the kiss.
 Alice interrupts to give Bella and the wolves intel about the newborn army; Jacob volunteers the wolves to fight alongside the Cullens.

 Bella worries more and more about Edward fighting.
 She asks: if the newborns are such an easy foe, why can’t he hide out with her.
-His options: leave his family to fight without him, or bring her to the battle.
-But before he can answer, she says this:
+His options: leave his family to fight without him or bring her to the battle.
+But before he can answer, she says:

 “Okay, look, Edward,” I whispered.
 “Here’s the thing… I’ve already gone crazy once.
 I know what my limits are.
 And I can’t stand it if you leave me again.”
 (419)

 She’s referring to the time he left in New Moon and she engaged in stupid, risky behaviors like cliff-diving.
 This phrasing also carries the subtle threat of renewing their Romeo & Juliet thing.